yuneta/js-core/README.rst

 License
 -------

-jsYuneta is released under terms of  `The MIT License <http://www.opensource.org/licenses/mit-license>`_.
+Licensed under the  `The MIT License <http://www.opensource.org/licenses/mit-license>`_.
 See LICENSE.txt in the source distribution for details.